Raising awareness to help Christians to increase human flourishing through their influence on public policy and culture.

 • What Happens When Christians Vote (PDF)

-Periodically, check the column to the right which will at times include a listing of upcoming events, which are usually offered around election times, or when there are opportunities to get involved and help make your voice be heard.
+Periodically, check back on this page for a listing of upcoming events, usually offered around election time, or when there are opportunities to get involved and help make your voice be heard.